Retinitis Pigmentosa (RP)

 Retinitis Pigmentosa (RP) refers to a group of diseases which cause a slow but progressive vision loss.
 In each of them there is a gradual loss of the light-sensitive retinal cells called rods and cones.

-An estimated 200,000 people in the United States have some form of RP.
 Most forms of RP are inherited or genetic, though its signs do not necessarily appear in every generation.
 Learning more about your family history may help you and your doctor to make informed decisions about treatment and eventually a cure for RP.

 - Night blindness